greatofdream/greatofdream.github.io/_posts/2019-08-16_centos_install.md

 must use the ultraiso or other tools to write the iso into the U-disk.

-Do not use the windows file explorer, just copy make no sense.
++ Do not use the windows file explorer, just copy make no sense.
++ should assign the disk first
++ when creating the user(not root), if you add group and then check the administator, installation will give a bug and you only restart and do all things again.